 Former Minister of Energy and Mines Iván Merino said Bruno Pacheco pressured him to appoint Hugo Chávez Arévalo as general manager of PetroPerú, the state-owned oil company, which he categorically refused to do.
 Hugo Ángel Chávez was appointed general manager a day after Iván Merino resigned from his position in October.

-Pacheco resigned from his position, that he held for only four months, in November.
+Pacheco resigned from his position, which he held for only four months, in November.

-López also allegedly took an USB key from Pacheco with information about the corrupt politicians and businesses.
+López also allegedly took a USB key from Pacheco with information about the corrupt politicians and businesses.

 Public contracts from the Ministry of Transport fixed?

 The corruption scheme would mostly consist of granting state contracts issued by the Transport Ministry.

 Rudbel and Fany Oblitas Paredes, son and daughter of the President’s sister-in-law would have multiplied visits to the Government Palace and the Ministry of Transport and Communication without having public functions.
 Karelim López accuses them of coordinating the allocation of contracts of the Special National Transport Infrastructure Projects.

 Between August and December seven contracts worth 800 million soles ($215m) would have been granted to companies like China Civil Engineering Construction Corporation and China Railway Tunnel Group, which are partners of Ingeniería Integración de Proyectos (INIP), a company related to some of Los Niños.

 Since the beginning of Castillo’s administration, 6 Chinese companies won public contracts for a total worth 1.8 billion soles ($483m).